nsubstitute/NSubstitute/prereqs.markdown

-﻿A full build of NSubstitute, including document/website generation and packaging, requires the following:
+﻿A full build of NSubstitute, including document/website generation and packaging, requires the following (in addition to .NET 3.5 development tools):

-* .NET 3.5
 * [Git](http://git-scm.com/).
 [Mysys git for Windows](http://code.google.com/p/msysgit/) works well.
 Git will need to be on your path.
 * [Ruby 1.9+](http://ruby-lang.org).
 Using [RubyInstaller for Windows](http://rubyinstaller.org/) is probably easiest.
 * [RubyInstaller DevKit](http://rubyinstaller.org/add-ons/devkit/) (see [wiki](http://github.com/oneclick/rubyinstaller/wiki/Development-Kit) for details)
-* These Ruby gems: rubygems, rspec, shoulda, rsubstitute, jekyll (plus their dependencies)
+* These Ruby gems: rubygems, rake, rspec, shoulda, rsubstitute, jekyll (plus their dependencies)
 * [Python](http://www.python.org/) (2.4 - 2.7, as required for Pygments.
 Not sure if it works with 3+)
 * [Python setuptools](http://pypi.python.org/pypi/setuptools) to use easy\_install for Pygments
 * [Pygments](http://pygments.org/) (for syntax highlighting in documentation)